gabeklein/expressive-mvc/README.md

 </br>

 ### Extend to configure:
 Capture shared behavior as reusable classes and extend them as needed.
-This makes logic is reusable and easy to document and share!
+This makes logic reusable and easy to document and share!

 ```ts
 abstract class About extends Model {